 - Each option must be specified on a separate line.
 You can comment out a line by inserting a leading hash character (#). - 3.
-For MySQL Cluster Manager 8.0.28 and later: Any options configurable in the configuration file (i.e., by method 2 above), with the exception of mcmd\password, can be set or overridden at the mcmd command line by specifying the option in the format of --section\name.option=value, where section\name is name of the section in the configuration file that the option belongs to.
+Any options configurable in the configuration file (i.e., by method 2 above), with the exception of mcmd\password, can be set or overridden at the mcmd command line by specifying the option in the format of --section\name.option=value, where section\name is name of the section in the configuration file that the option belongs to.
 For example, --mcmd.bind\port=12345 and --logger.level=DEBUG.